luloxi/Resume/README.md

 - **Photography**: Photographed and recorded live events, including music festivals, and then edited the material or uploaded it live while on the event.
 - **Teamwork**: Trained staff in new technologies and coordinated team projects using Trello.

-### Technical Support at LATAM Pass (Airline benefits)
-**02/2014 - 11/2014**

-- **IT support**: Fixed issues with computers and network connectivity in the office.
-- **Customer support**: Incident response for website and other service issues via emails
-- **Ticketing system**: Assignated incoming incidents a priority and handled the priority list according to rules.
-- **SQL data handling**: Research on incidents and failed claims on databases using SQL queries.

-### Remote Technical Support at Garbarino (Electronic appliances)
-**06/2013 - 11/2013**

-- **Customer support**: Incident response for appliances failing or hardware issues on store via emails
-- **Ticketing system**: Got assigned incidents with JIRA to solve or escalate with a deadline.

 ---

 ## Education (2022 - Present)